stephenreid321/metacrisisxyz/Transcripts/Exponential Systems Approach to Health and Wellness - Dan Stickler, Daniel Schmachtenberger.md

 you know from the genome let's say we take apoe4 but then we're starting to get indication of the role of apoe4 and parasitic immune function and it doesn't automatically lead to alzheimer's it leads to increased predisposition if environmentally triggered in some way so i it's not that i'm not you know fascinated by crispr we we [3085](https://www.youtube.com/watch?v=BIKDNStlnL4&t=3085.04s)

-spend a lot of time with it but i think that it is critical that we come to understand complex systems dynamics much much better than we are even currently close to before we think we understand them well enough to edit the self-organizing code itself and so in as we are working towards that affecting genetic expression through epigenetic switches and through neutrogenomics is awesome and genome editing requires us increasing our level of understanding tremendously well and i think even when we get to the point of the genome editing you're still going to be having to deal with this whole biospherical system [3123](https://www.youtube.com/watch?v=BIKDNStlnL4&t=3123.839s)
+spend a lot of time with it but i think that it is critical that we come to understand [[complex system|complex systems]] dynamics much much better than we are even currently close to before we think we understand them well enough to edit the self-organizing code itself and so in as we are working towards that affecting genetic expression through epigenetic switches and through neutrogenomics is awesome and genome editing requires us increasing our level of understanding tremendously well and i think even when we get to the point of the genome editing you're still going to be having to deal with this whole biospherical system [3123](https://www.youtube.com/watch?v=BIKDNStlnL4&t=3123.839s)

 of the body interacting i mean you know it's the expression of 23 000 genes to make over a million proteins there's a lot going on between the code itself and the outcome and and i think that you know the epigenetics is not going to be going away we may get better at it but it's still going to be a [3144](https://www.youtube.com/watch?v=BIKDNStlnL4&t=3144.48s)